5 Dangerous Side Effects of Molly

 - Loss of consciousness

 Overdoses can be fatal.
-It’s not worth binging on MDMA or taking a large amount because you think you’ll have a better time with your friends.
+It’s not worth taking large amounts of MDMA because you think you’ll have a better time with your friends.

 Molly is often thought of as a low risk way to level up the experience of parties, clubs, and festivals, but it can have serious side effects.
-Always avoid taking large doses.
-Don’t drink too little or too much water.
-Avoid hot environments.
-And be sure to test what you buy.
+Large doses can be fatal.
+Hot environments can worsen symptoms.
 Drugs are sometimes sold as Molly when they’re something completely different.
 You may unknowingly buy a much more harmful substance or Molly cut with something else.
 This can lead to nasty reactions and negative effects.